All Episodes

 Leonore Blitz has helped raise about a quarter of a million dollars for Clinton Senate races, and she signed up early to help the new presidential campaign.

-Under intense pressure from the Clinton team to pick sides, blitz, who bundled more than a million for John Kerry in 2004, felt deeply conflicted.
+Under intense pressure from the Clinton team to pick sides, Blitz, who bundled more than a million for John Kerry in 2004, felt deeply conflicted.

-Early supporters will be valued, latecomers will be scorned.
+Early supporters will be valued.

 Therefore, I'm supporting both Clinton and Obama.

-Yeah, Hillary's such a funny babe, you know.
+Yeah, Hillary's such a funny babe.

-She's she's just she's such a jokester.
+You know, she's such a jokester.

 When's the last time you laughed when a Clinton said anything?